seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 / Farewell, kind window.
 May rude wind never hurt thee!
 O my lady,
 If ever thou hast felt what sorrow was,
-Dream how I suffer!--Come; now bury me.
+Dream how I suffer! - Come; now bury me.

 *Exeunt Palamon and Jailer.*

-### SCENE III: The country near Athens.
+### SCENE III.
+The country near Athens.

 *Enter Arcite.*

 **Arcite**
 Banish'd the kingdom?
 'Tis a benefit,
 A mercy I must thank 'em for; but banish'd
-The free enjoying of that face I die for--
+The free enjoying of that face I die for -
 O, 'twas a studied punishment, a death
 Beyond imagination!
 Such a vengeance
 That were I old and wicked, all my sins